Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Q: I ran into someone and everyone attacked!

 A: You were sprinting, huh?
 Don't be rude.
 Sprinting full speed into someone would hurt in real life.
 If you must know, there is an option to turn that feature off in the Requiem MCM.

+Q: Where are my Ebony Vampires??
+I want to die more!!

+A: So about the Ebony Vamps, Vampire Collection does reduce the amount of Ebony Vamps while making the Dawnguard bosses stronger.
+At the same time, Real Configurable Names gives names to otherwise nameless npcs.
+The combination of these two seem to be masking Ebony Vamps.
+They aren't gone.
+If you wanna check somewhere specific, go to Forebears Holdout.
+I looed at the record.
+There is one there.
+However, it still might not look like it, because of the combo of those two mods

 ### Tweaking the Game Settings